Wonder why your garbage disposal just hums? Here are the most common problems and how to solve them.

 Paper and plastic trash have no place in your kitchen sink.
 It’s better to recycle this waste, if possible.

-Let a Plumber Repair Your Garbage Disposal
+When to Let a Plumber Repair Your Garbage Disposal

 While you may fix a small problem with your garbage disposal, you need to leave the bigger issues to the pros.
 The plumbers at Morningside Plumbing know how to install, repair, and maintain all types of garbage disposals.
 If your garbage disposal just hums, smells, or just stops working, we can help.
 There is no reason to try to unclog your kitchen sink alone.